blessedlex/Skynet-Zuckerberg-Edition/README.md

 The main objectives that we've outlined include:
 - Analyzing Facebook's open source facial recognition and AI libraries
-- Documenting what information or data is extracted from user videos and images
-- Determine from the collection of user data, facial or otherwise, is the use of facial recognition a violation of people's privacy by not obtaining appropriate user consent?
+- Testing the front-end user interface to obtain any bias and implications for privacy
+- Passive network traffic captures using Postman and Wireshark applications
+- Training the code algorithms and testing the facial recognition models to draw privacy implications

-The merit of accomplishing our project’s goals and objectives is to provide clear implications for social media use.
-Specifically, Facebook’s AI research into facial recognition and how its user policy agreements are not being concise about consent to this.
+The merit of accomplishing our project’s goals and objectives is to provide clear implications for Facebook's social media use.

 ### Project Goals
 * Analyze and test Facebook's open-source facial recognition libraries<br>